07101994/Pollenalarm/README.md

 ## Technology
 ### Backend
-The server runs on ASP.NET technology and is responsible for crawling the pollution information, writing them into the database and providing them in form of JESON REST API.
+The server runs on ASP.NET technology and is responsible for crawling the pollution information, writing them into the database and providing them in form of JSON REST API.

 ### Frontend
 The mobile applications are based on Xamarin technology.
 At the moment only an Android implementation exists but more are coming soon.
 They are all written in C# which makes it possible to share code between each other and the server.